Skip to main content

 DHA Consulting Terminations $1.8B in DHA consulting cuts; Booz Allen ($345M), Deloitte ($264M), Accenture ($66M) in prior 3-year obligations Verified Support gap active across DHA IT and EHRM portfolio

-ARPA-H ADVOCATE (Agentic AI, CVD) Awards expected June 2026 from FY2026 appropriations; executing regardless of FY2027 budget outcome Awards Pending Window closed April 1 · Position for follow-on and down-select
+ARPA-H ADVOCATE (Agentic AI, CVD) Awards expected June 2026 from FY2026 appropriations; executing regardless of FY2027 budget outcome Awards Pending Proposals submitted April 1 · Team selections June 2026 · Position for follow-on

 HHS HRSA/SAMHSA Consolidation 28-to-15 division consolidation proposed; single-agency vehicles at collapse risk Proposed Model recompete scenarios now · Congress unlikely to pass as proposed

-DoD / VA Anti-DEI Contract Clause EO 14398 (March 26, 2026): mandatory FCA-enforceable clause enters all new contracts and modifications; flows to all subcontractor tiers Verified Audit required before April 25
+DoD / VA Anti-DEI Contract Clause EO 14398 (March 26, 2026): mandatory FCA-enforceable clause enters all new contracts and modifications; flows to all subcontractor tiers Verified Clause active in all new contracts and mods since April 24 · NADOHE v.
+Trump pending

 Issue 2 — Combat & Operational Medicine + MHS GENESIS

-DHA CDAO Enterprise Data Catalog (HT001126RE011) $34M; inventory of up to 80 DHA data systems, VAULTIS framework, automated ML metadata harvesting; WOSB Verified Active · Check SAM.gov for deadline
+DHA CDAO Enterprise Data Catalog (HT001126RE011) $34M; inventory of up to 80 DHA data systems, VAULTIS framework, automated ML metadata harvesting; WOSB Verified Responses closed Jan 9, 2026 · pending award · See EDC Phase 2 (#s27)

 CDMRP / USAMRAA PRCRP + 14 Additional CDMRP Programs $165M PRCRP across 20 cancer types; 14 additional programs with live pre-announcements; CDMRP cut 57% in FY2025, partially restored FY2026 Verified Pre-announcements live · Check per program